Colonization to modern days discover Mauritius history throughout the years

 Asian languages such as Bhojpuri and Mandarin are also part of the linguistic mosaic.
 The country in itself has a rich heritage.

-The historical background of Mauritius leads us to a multicultural society.
+The historical background of Mauritius leads us to a multicultural society from the various era of various colonization.
 Mauritian people descend from migrants after the various colonization periods.

 Thus, the country is a converging point of global civilizations where one can feel the cosmopolitan aspects of the world.
 This plural society consists of different ethnic groups namely: Hindu, Muslims, Christians, Chinese and Creole.
 The stability and racial harmony in the society are unique.
 Ancestral traditions, rites and rituals have been passed on from generation to generation.
 Therefore, the Mauritian culture encloses bits and pieces of the Indian, African, Chinese and European cultures.